-Galen will provide you with information and assistance in time for the application procedure.
+Galen will provide the nurse applicant with information and assistance as needed in time for the application procedure.

 If you have questions about this policy, please contact the Program Administrator immediately for further instruction.

 Additional state licensing eligibility information can be found at <https://galencollege.edu/consumer-disclosures>.